 Located in Great Western Road, near Kelvin Bridge Subway*, this is a popular eatery for early evenings.
 No wonder why: the choice is short but the pizzas, cooked in wood fired ovens in the open kitchen follow the Neapolitan tradition and offer the best I have ever tasted.

 The service at the table is very efficient (no long waiting) and friendly, and the canteen atmosphere of the industrial space is boisterous and noisy.
 Although there is a quick turnover of customers, you never feel pressured to leave.
-The prices are more than reasonable, starting from £5 to £8 for a big pizza.
-And pizzas are also available to take away.
+The prices are more than reasonable, starting from £6 to £9 for a big pizza (also available to take away).

 The place takes no reservations, so come along as you are, and maybe be prepared to wait 10 minutes.

 *Check the site for their little sister restaurant on Miller Street